 - the disqualifying arrangements test is wide and it is not entirely clear what it will catch; and

 - CGT exemption for gains reinvested is only available for assets disposed of in 2012/13 and gains reinvested in SEIS qualifying companies in the same year.
-However it was announced in Budget 2013 that a 50% exemption would be introduced for gains made in 2013/4 and reinvested in SEIS shares in 2013/4 or 2014/5.
+For subsequent years, a partial exemption of 50% applies.

 There are also various anti-avoidance measures, which are beyond the scope of this Guide, designed to prevent abuse of the SEIS.
 The rules are complex and it is essential that advice is taken at the outset and also before any transactions or arrangements are entered into during the three year period for which the shares must be held.